What we know about the missing Titanic-exploring submersible

 Boats, aircraft and radar equipment were deployed to scan above water in case the submersible had surfaced.
 Sonar buoys and sonar equipment in commercial vessels onsite were also being used to detect sounds below water.

-The US Coast Guard is coordinating the search with the US Navy, the US Air Force, the Canadian Coast Guard and the Canadian military.
+The US Coast Guard is coordinating the search with the US Navy, the Canadian Coast Guard and the Canadian military.

-The Air Force’s 106th Rescue Wing has flown over the area, as have two C-130 flights, the Coast Guard said.
+The US Air Force’s 106th Rescue Wing has flown over the area, as have two C-130 flights.
+The Canadian Coast Guard subsurface and surface search will continue Tuesday morning.

 OceanGate said it has received assistance from government agencies and deep sea companies.
 The Polar Prince, the ship that was supporting the submersible, is also assisting with the search, a co-owner said.